1) Invoice finance in a nutshell

-This type of finance uses invoices as a way for businesses to speed up cash flow, or working capital, by unlocking cash tied up invoices.
+This type of finance uses invoices as a way for businesses to unlock cash tied up invoices and therefore speeding up cash flow.
 This is done by selling their invoices to a third party who will advance some of the funds the invoice is worth up front, for a cut of the invoice.

 4) Advantages of invoice finance

 The obvious advantage of invoice finance is being paid the majority of an invoice within 48 hours, instead of waiting 30+ days, thus helping businesses manage their cash flow.

 Another significant advantage is that invoice finance gives businesses a way to fund their growth without taking on extra liabilities or debt, as with a business loan, and using assets they already have.
 See our page on invoice finance vs business loans here.